beksultan-mukhamedadiuly/Group3-wcs210/README.md

 # How to Purchase Tickets Through Air Astana
-Purpose statement goes here.
+This instruction aims to show how to purchase a ticket through the website of Air Astana.
+The instruction shows details and steps that may confuse first-time users as well as problems they may encounter during the process.

 # About Air Astana:
-Air Astana is the largest airline in the country, operating domestic and international scheduled flights from Astana and Almaty airports.
+Air Astana is the largest airline in Kazakhstan, operating domestic and international scheduled flights from Astana and Almaty airports.
+Due to the popularity of Air Astana, being aware of how to purchase tickets for their flights might be essential for residents and guests of Kazakhstan.
+One of the ways to purchase tickets from Air Astana is using their website, **airastana.com**.
 ## About the Nomad Club
 The Nomad Club is a frequent flyer programme of Air Astana.
 Members of the Nomad club will receive points for eligible Air Astana flights and partner activities.
 These points can be exchanged for free flights or upgraded tickets.
-For more information about the Nomad Club visit: https://airastana.com/kaz/en-us/Nomad-Club/About-Nomad-Club/Nomad-Club-Terms-and-Conditions
+For more information about joining the Nomad club refer to step №9.

 ## Table of Contents
 1. [Destination and Location](#dal)